RediSearch/RediSearch/docs/commands/ft.search.md

   functions.
 [See Extensions](/redisearch/reference/extensions).

 - **SORTBY {attribute} [ASC|DESC]**: If specified, the results are ordered by the value of this attribute.
 This applies to both text and numeric attributes.
 Attributes needed for **SORTBY** should be declared as **SORTABLE** in the index, in order to be available with very low latency (notice this adds memory overhead)

+  If `SORTBY` is not specified, the order is by score.

+  For similar scores or values, the relative order among them is undefined.

 - **LIMIT first num**: Limit the results to the offset and number of results given.
   Note that the offset is zero-indexed.
 The default is 0 10, which returns 10 items starting from the first result.